-- With Cycle 251 Rectangular pocket, M110 is now taken into account with circles compensated inwards if it is active during machining - In the protocol of the KinematicsOpt cycles 451 and 452 the position of the measured rotary axes can be output before and after optimization.
+- With Cycle 251 Rectangular pocket, M110 is now taken into account with circles compensated inwards if it is active during machining - New Cycle 444 for 3-D probing of any coordinate (software option 17) - Cycle 451 has been expanded with parameter Q406.
+With activated option 52 KinematicsComp this enables the measured angular position errors of the rotary axes to be compensated (software option 52) - Cycle 460 has been expanded with parameter Q455.
+With activated option 92 3D-ToolComp this enables 3-D calibration data to be determined, saved and then used to compensate for any deviations.
+(Software option 92) - In the protocol of the KinematicsOpt cycles 451 and 452 the position of the measured rotary axes can be output before and after optimization.
 (Software option 52) - Cycle 225 has been expanded with parameters Q516, Q367 and Q574.
-This enables a preset for the specific text position to be defined or the text length and character height to be scaled - In Cycles 481 to 483, parameter Q340 was expanded with the input option "2".
+This enables a preset for the specific text position to be defined or the text length and character height to be scaled - Cycle 861 has been expanded by parameters Q510, Q511, and Q462.
+This enables an overlap, feed rate factor and selectable retraction behavior to be programmed - Cycle 862 has been expanded with parameters Q510, Q511, Q462.
+This enables an overlap, feed rate factor and selectable retraction behavior to be programmed - Cycle 871 has been expanded with parameters Q510, Q511, Q462.
+This enables an overlap, feed rate factor and selectable retraction behavior to be programmed - Cycle 872 has been expanded with parameters Q510, Q511, Q462.
+This enables an overlap, feed rate factor and selectable retraction behavior to be programmed - Cycle 860 has been expanded with parameters Q510, Q511, Q462.
+This enables an overlap, feed rate factor and selectable retraction behavior to be programmed - Cycle 870 has been expanded with parameters Q510, Q511, Q462.
+This enables an overlap, feed rate factor and selectable retraction behavior to be programmed - In Cycle 810 the parameter Q499 was expanded with the input option "2".
+This adapts the tool position if the contour is executed inversely to the programmed direction - In Cycles 481 to 483, parameter Q340 was expanded with the input option "2".
 This makes it possible to check the tool without changing the tool table - Cycle 251 has been expanded by parameter Q439.
 The finishing strategy was also revised - The finishing strategy was revised with cycle 252 - Cycle 275 has been expanded with parameters Q369 and Q439